 Within Washington’s wine growing regions, elevation plays a critical role in both vine health and wine style.
 Many of the Columbia Valley’s vineyards are planted along a broad, semi-arid plateau at altitudes of 200-2,000 feet.
 Many vineyards in Washington currently rest between 1400–1675 feet of elevation and for classification purposes typically any site above 1200 feet qualifies as high elevation.
 Thriving throughout these various elevations is more than 80 wine grape varieties, with a planting of 59% red and 41% white.
 The red and white grapes grown in Washington are as diverse as the landscape that they are planted on.
 Varieties cover the range of the alphabet from Agliancio to Zinfandel, along with important plantings such as Pinot Gris, Sauvignon Blanc, Gewürztraminer, and Cabernet Franc.
 Although, Washington’s most widely planted grape is Chardonnay, followed by Merlot and Cabernet Sauvignon on the rise is Riesling and Syrah.

 Washington State is home to a diverse collection of world-class vineyard areas, and these vineyards can be found in the boundaries of sixteen unique American Viticultural Areas (AVAs) all across the state.
 Each distinctive AVA possesses an individual combination of climate, topography and soils that shapes and defines the aromas and flavors of grown grapes and the wines crafted from them.
 I hope that you will join me during the month of March as I take a closer look at the two of the state’s newest AVAs, share information about Washington Wine History and highlight Washington Wineries.

-Images © Drink In Nature Photography and Drink In Life Blog.
+Images and content © Drink In Nature Photography and Drink In Life Blog.